placeofexit/placeofexit.github.io/_posts/2016-12-09-the-philosophers-zombie.md

 ### Leftovers

+"...the like and unlike established through likes and dislikes."

 <!-- "Perhaps," suggested the chair, "the fact that you cannot understand this meaning of likeness is only further proof that you are, indeed, a zombie." -->